rafaelgalazzi/live-chat-overlay/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

 - Thanks to the Twitch API for making this project possible
 - Inspired by streamers who need better chat monitoring solutions
 - Built with the amazing open-source tools listed in the tech stack

-## Support

-If you encounter any issues or have feature requests, please [open an issue](https://github.com/your-username/twitch-chat-overlay/issues) on GitHub.

----

-Made with ❤️ for streamers everywhere